 Reading about Japan is one of the best ways to get excited for your trip, and we’ve put together a comprehensive Japan reading list for serious book lovers and light readers alike.

-Japan guidebooks can be a great resource for research and travel planning, but it’s also incredibly fun — and often enlightening — to read fiction and non-fiction books from and about Japan.
+Japan guidebooks can be a great resource for research and travel planning, but it’s also incredibly fun (and often enlightening) to read fiction and non-fiction books from and about Japan.

-So we’ve compiled a comprehensive recommended reading list for Japan, including books on Japanese food, culture, history, a variety of fiction and literature, and more!
+So we’ve compiled a recommended reading list for Japan, including books on Japanese food, culture, history, a variety of fiction and literature, and more!
+For travelers who prefer visual content, we’ve also included a short list of films and shows to watch before your trip.

 - Best Books on Japanese Culture

-- Books about Japanese Food and Drink
+- Books on Japanese Food and Drink

 - Best Books on Japanese History

-- Travelogues and Memoirs
+- Japan Travelogues and Memoirs

 - Recommended Japanese Films and TV Shows